ralf-al/effect-http-bridge/README.md

 ## Why?

-Effect's HTTP API is powerful but requires Effect runtime knowledge.
-This library bridges that gap:
+Effect's HTTP API is powerful, but adopting Effect across your entire stack can be daunting.
+This library lets you incrementally adopt Effect or leverage its amazing capabilities on the backend without needing to learn the Effect runtime:

 - 🎯 **tRPC-like DX**: `client.group.endpoint(params)` - fully typed
 - 🔄 **Promise-based**: Works with `async/await` - no Effect runtime needed